belechedev/BG-GoldMetalCoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package bitcoininvestd/bitcoininvest-qt for Debian-based Linux systems.
-If you compile bitcoininvestd/bitcoininvest-qt yourself, there are some useful files here.
+This directory contains files used to package goldmetalcoind/goldmetalcoin-qt for Debian-based Linux systems.
+If you compile goldmetalcoind/goldmetalcoin-qt yourself, there are some useful files here.

-## bitcoininvest: URI support ##
+## goldmetalcoin: URI support ##

-bitcoininvest-qt.desktop  (Gnome / Open Desktop)
+goldmetalcoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install bitcoininvest-qt.desktop
+	sudo desktop-file-install goldmetalcoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your bitcoininvestqt binary to `/usr/bin` and the `../../share/pixmaps/bitcoininvest128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your goldmetalcoinqt binary to `/usr/bin` and the `../../share/pixmaps/goldmetalcoin128.png` to `/usr/share/pixmaps`

-bitcoininvest-qt.protocol (KDE)
+goldmetalcoin-qt.protocol (KDE)